escandel/Hello-world/README.md

 # Hello-world

+Hi folks:

-Hi folks:MY name is scandal originally from Ibiza.
+MY name is scandal originally from Ibiza.